-Crucially, the letter doesn’t explain that the signatories’ view is by no means universal in the scientific community.
+The notion that ‘trophy hunting is good for animals’ is hotly disputed within the scientific community.
+While some scientists, like the letter’s authors, believe trophy hunting is an important part of conservation, others disagree.
 After the killing of Cecil the lion in 2015, the researcher who studied him, Brent Stapelkamp concluded:

 My personal feeling is lion hunting shouldn’t exist.
 They’re too rare, they’re too sensitive, and the repercussions felt after that hunt far exceed anything in any other species.